JaceLearnsPython/GoDot/README.md

 # Rules

 - All Players have a "Blitz" pile with 10 cards stacked and only the top card is accessible and visible.
+The cards left in this stack count against your total score.
+If you play 0 blitz cards and 5 cards from your deck, you would score -5 (5-10).

 ![image](https://github.com/user-attachments/assets/67ffb091-18b3-48f6-af38-0c268098e848)